ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-enc-request title="Encapsulated Request"}

-The Nenc parameter corresponding to the HpkeKdfId can be found in {{!HPKE}}.
+The Nenc parameter corresponding to the HpkeKdfId can be found in {{Section 7.1 of !HPKE}}.

 An encapsulated HTTP response includes a binary-encoded HTTP message {{BINARY}}
 and no other content; see {{fig-res-pt}}.